Tobacco mosaic virus

 Tobacco mosaic virus (Note: Taxonomical species names were updated by the International Committee on Taxonomy of Viruses in June 2024, with Tobacco mosaic virus being renamed Tobamovirus tabaci.)
 (TMV) is a positive-sense single-stranded RNA virus species in the genus Tobamovirus that infects a wide range of plants, especially tobacco and other members of the family Solanaceae.
 The infection causes characteristic patterns, such as "mosaic"-like mottling and discoloration on the leaves (hence the name).
 TMV was the first virus to be discovered.
 Although it was known from the late 19th century that a non-bacterial infectious disease was damaging tobacco crops, it was not until 1930 that the infectious agent was determined to be a virus.
-It is the first pathogen identified as a virus.
 The virus was crystallised by Wendell Meredith Stanley.
-It has a similar size to the largest synthetic molecule, known as PG5 with comparable length and diameter.